Skip to main content

-The development, selection, and organization of textbooks, documents and instructional materials for a class is a matter of a faculty member's professional judgment.
+The development, selection, and organization of textbooks, documents and instructional materials for a class is a matter of a faculty member’s professional judgment.
 In some cases, the preparation and sale of such materials to students raises concerns of potential copyright violations and conflicts of interest.
 This policy describes University procedures for addressing these concerns, specifies the primary criteria for selection, and lists actions required of the faculty to ensure appropriate and timely selection of materials.
-Both federal law[1] and University of North Carolina[2] policies require that institutions take steps to control the cost of instructional materials; a list of current best practices designed to mitigate costs to students is provided below and their use strongly encouraged.
+Both federal law (Higher Education Opportunity Act Textbook Guidance, June 8, 2010) and University of North Carolina policies (Report on the Cost of Textbooks, March 2013) require that institutions take steps to control the cost of instructional materials; a list of current best practices designed to mitigate costs to students is provided below and their use strongly encouraged.

 I. Policy Statement